 $60,000 annual salary + benefits; reimbursement of licensing and credentialing fees, paid medical mal-practice fees, and up to $3,000 annually for program director approved educational programs outside of Beacon.
 Medical and disability insurance is offered for the Fellow and additional family medical coverage is available at Beacon employee rates.
 Housing is not provided.

-Beacon Orthopaedics & Sports Medicine has 7 locations in the Cincinnati Tri-State area.
+Beacon Orthopaedics & Sports Medicine has 13 locations in the Cincinnati Tri-State area.
 Fellow(s) will train at two of the main facilities, Beacon Summit Woods in Sharonville and Beacon West in Cincinnati.
 The sports medicine fellowship is balanced between these two clinical office settings and two ambulatory surgery centers.
 One of the highlights for our Fellows is the opportunity to gain considerable experience in the two clinics.
-The two out-patient surgery centers, rehabilitation centers and Beacon Elite Sports Training are in the same facility as both Beacon medical office(s) making for even more convenience during the Fellows’ training.
-The Fellows will work with six orthopedic surgery attendings and one primary care sports medicine attending.
+The two out-patient surgery centers, rehabilitation centers, and physical therapy locations are all in the same facility as both Beacon medical office(s) making for even more convenience during the Fellows’ training.
+The Fellows will work with 10+ orthopedic surgery attendings and one primary care sports medicine attending.
 One of the strengths of our program is the training the fellows will receive by working with a group of diversely-trained faculty.

 The fellowship offers an extremely active surgical experience at both Beacon ambulatory surgery centers with a balanced exposure to open and closed surgical treatment of the shoulder, elbow, knee, foot/ankle, hand, and hip with an emphasis on open reconstruction of the elbow.
 The Fellow will also conduct surgery with his/her attending at several major Cincinnati hospitals including UC West Chester Hospital, TriHealth Good Samaritan and Bethesda North Hospitals, and The Christ Hospital.